MariaDash/MariaDash/README.md

 - 🔭 I’m regularly working with this github account and push my fresh achievements of studing

-- 💬 Ask me about Linux, Git and SQL
+- 💬 Ask me about Linux, Git, Postman and SQL

 - 🤔 I’m looking for help with ...